MrKevinOConnell/Zencaster/README.md

 [here](https://github.com/MrKevinOConnell/Zencaster/blob/main/components/Profile.tsx) is where the custody bearer token is generated and the call to the above api endpoint is made.

-from here if the wallet signed in is a farcaster custody address the profile will change to the user's profile picture and their profile name.
+if the wallet signed in is a farcaster custody address the profile will change to the user's profile picture and their profile name.